 Well, the Southbridge coach was right about one thing.
 It wasn’t a Hallmark moment.
 It wasn’t even close.
 It was instead a creepy, very weird display of everything that can go wrong with youth sports.

 In all fairness to the Pop Warner league itself, its officials have stepped in and done what they should do.
-According to

 It’s tough to understand why neither coach pulled the plug after the first quarter, when Southbridge led 28-0 and three of the Tantasqua boys had already been taken out of the game with injuries.
 It’s even more difficult to understand why the officials allowed it go on.
 What were they all trying to prove?
 How many kids they could knock out?